 Alumni Profile: Alfred Schneider ChE’51

-Alfred Schneider ChE’51 received the 1993 Gano Dunn Award.
-He has worked as a research engineer, technical manager, consultant and professor of nuclear engineering.
+Alfred Schneider ChE’51 received the 1993 Gano Dunn Award and was inducted into The Cooper Union Hall of Fame in 2009.
+He worked as a research engineer, technical manager, consultant and professor of nuclear engineering.
 He received his doctorate in chemical engineering from the Polytechnic Institute of NYU in 1958.
 He has received nine patents for inventions in the plastics, recording, photographic, and nuclear fields.

 After graduating from Cooper Union, Schneider worked as a development engineer for Celanese Corporation from 1951 to 1956, developing new processes for the production of plastic films.
 From 1956 to 1961 he participated as a chemical engineer at Argonne National Laboratory in nuclear fuel cycle research projects.
 In 1961, he returned to industry as Manager of Nuclear R&D for Martin Marietta, where he participated in the development of nuclear batteries for terrestrial and space applications and in the construction and operation of small nuclear power reactors for remote locations (Wyoming and Antarctica).

 Between 1964 and 1965, as Manager of Materials and Processes at NUS in Washington, DC Alfred supervised the production in the U.S. of the core for the German AVR nuclear pebble bed reactor.
 In 1965, he joined Allied Chemical Corporation where he spent the next ten years developing the design and building the Barnwell nuclear fuel reprocessing plant.
 As Manager and then Director of Nuclear Technology he was responsible for the scientific and technical aspects of this large project.